Facts About NMT

 Related fields: Technical communication and management of business (technology-oriented).
 See our catalog for complete degree information.

 Music, fine arts, poetry and creative writing, golf, martial arts, Celtic dance. yoga, aerobics, scuba diving, ballroom dance, and much more fun stuff!
-See Community College for more information.
+See Community Education for more information.

 Sunny Socorro, New Mexico.
 Over 300 days per year of sunshine!

 Easy access to rock-climbing, mountain biking, hiking, camping, star-gazing, and many more outdoor activities!

 About 75 miles south of Albuquerque, when you want a dose of city life.

 Enrollment, Fall 2014

 Total Students: 2,127